The Story of a Valorous War-Widow

 It was the Australian country town of Muttaburra where young Barbara first arrived as a bride.

 When the World War started, there was a call to join RAAF forces heading towards Gallipoli.
-Richie volunteered without a second thought.
+Richard volunteered without a second thought.
 All by herself, Barbara bade him good-bye as the steam-train puffed into oblivion.

 That was the last she saw of Richie.
 While she cried tears of self-pity, she didn’t go back to England.
 She wanted to wait for him in Australia.

 Years rolled by.
 She stayed in Muttaburra, whose Aboriginal language and culture she was completely alien to.